Henry VI, Holy Roman Emperor: Reception

 During his rule in Germany, Henry moved from one Kaiserpfalz residence to another or—to a lesser extent—stayed at Prince-bishop's sees in the tradition of the medieval itinerant kingship.
 He concentrated on the Franconian core locations of his kingdom, while the Bavarian and Saxon lands were less subject to the central authority.
 His travel routes through Germany as well as his campaigns in Italy are documented by numerous deeds he issued year by year.

 The emperor strongly relied on high-ranking clergy like the archbishops Philip of Cologne and Conrad of Mainz.
 Several contemporary accounts of his life given by ecclesiastical chroniclers like Godfrey of Viterbo or Peter of Eboli in his Liber ad honorem Augusti (on the emperor's conquest of Sicily) paint a bright picture of Henry's rule; while the annals by Otto of Sankt Blasien are considered more objective.
 In his Arnoldi Chronica Slavorum the chronicler Arnold of Lübeck concentrates on the dispute between the Hohenstaufen and Welf dynasties from a pronounced Welf perspective, while Gislebert of Mons tells of Henry's policies in Hainaut and Flanders.
 The Hohenstaufen rule in Italy and the Mezzogiorno is documented by the chronicles of Archbishop Romuald of Salerno and Richard of San Germano.
 Henry's conflict with King Richard I of England is rendered by Roger of Hoveden and Gervase of Tilbury, expressing their negative attitudes towards the emperor.

+While being overshadowed by the legendary figures of his father and son, the two Fredericks, Henry is generally considered to be a talented leader and his reign is also considered to be remarkable.
+Koenigsberger calls him an "immensely able politician", who was able to break the alliance of Western kings, who combined their forces against his great power.
+But the empire, depending much on the person of the ruler, like other mediaeval empires, collapsed when he died.

 Later historians stressed the fact of Henry's early death and the succeeding throne quarrel as a stroke of fate and a major setback for the development of a German nation state begun under his father Frederick Barbarossa.
 On the other hand, the emperor's stern measures in Sicily earned him the reputation of a cruel and merciless ruler.
-Present-day historical research classifies Henry as a man of his time; though a capable ruler he had to cope with the centrifugal forces of the disintegrating empire while at the same time he overstretched the Hohenstaufen realm to an extent that finally could not be kept together.
+Present-day historical research classifies Henry as a man of his time; though a capable ruler he had to cope with the centrifugal forces while at the same time he overstretched the Hohenstaufen realm to an extent that finally could not be kept together.